evaluable-ai/auto-eval/README.md

 # Evaluable AI

-Welcome to Evaluable AI's open-source repository, featuring our flagship tool, AutoEval.
-AutoEval revolutionizes the way models are evaluated in production environments.
-It excels at thorough assessments, offering capabilities to compare outputs across different models or delve into the nuances of various responses within a single model.
-Its hallmark is a customizable scoring system, empowering users to define their evaluation criteria via a user-defined rubric.
+Evaluable AI's open-source repository, AutoEval is tool for evaluating models in production.
+AutoEval is adept at conducting comprehensive assessments, whether it's comparing outputs from different models or analyzing the responses to various input prompts within the same model.
+A key functionality of AutoEval is its customizable scoring system, which allows users to establish their own criteria for evaluation through a user-defined rubric.

 **Key Features:**